Oil's supply-led rally peters out as virus cases surge

 “The Relative Strength Indexes (RSI’s) on both contracts were in overbought territory, indicating a correction was on its way,” said Jeffrey Halley, senior market analyst at OANDA.

+Prices clawed back some of the losses from earlier in the session after Chinese data showed the economy of the world’s biggest oil importer picked up speed in its recovery from the coronavirus pandemic.

-U.S. drillers added further pressure by putting more oil and natural gas rigs to work for an eighth consecutive week last week because rising prices have made production more profitable.
+U.S. drillers added pressure last week by putting more oil and natural gas rigs to work for an eighth consecutive week because rising prices have made production more profitable.
 Still, the number of operating rigs is less than half of the level of a year ago.
 [RIG/U]

 In China, where new COVID-19 infections have been rising, more than 28 million people are in lockdown as Beijing tries to avoid a resurgence of the coronavirus in the country where it was first discovered.